Events - Month View

 Will Rogers Park Tennis Center Parking Lot

 This ride is for those who prefer a more relaxed attitude and pace - about 12-14 mph.
 The ride starts at a different location each week.
-The second Saturday of the month starts at Bar-K (901 SE 5th Street)

 Will Rogers Park Tennis Center Parking Lot